 Ventilation apertures (holes) should be designed to the specified relief device flow rate.
 The aperture may be in the spill box walls or the lid.

-If fitted with a lid, ensure the fasteners are safe and secure for transport.
+If the spillage box is fitted with a lid, ensure the fasteners are safe and secure for transport.